Analysis: Politics presses on amid election-season tragedy | WTOP

 “It feels in this moment like there’s a numbness,” said Jennifer Psaki, who served as a campaign and White House adviser to former President Barack Obama.
 “When there’s a tragedy, the nation is a little rudderless.”

-Some Trump supporters have begun to suggest that the president modulate his searing and personal attacks on his opponents — including those targeted by the Trump supporter who allegedly mailed pipe bombs to several Democrats.
+Some Trump supporters have begun to suggest that the president modulate his searing and personal attacks on his opponents — including those targeted by the Trump supporter accused of mailing pipe bombs to several Democrats.

 “In general, we got to tone it down,” said Anthony Scaramucci, who briefly served as Trump’s White House communications director, in an interview on CNN’s “State of the Union.” ”He’s the president of the United States.
 He controls the news cycle and the bully pulpit.
 And he could do it.”

+In a Monday morning tweet, Trump pinned blame for the nation’s divisiveness on the media, saying “there is great anger in our Country caused in part by inaccurate, and even fraudulent, reporting of the news.”

+The president did not cite any examples of the type of reporting he believes is stoking division.

-To be sure, Trump has struck some conciliatory notes in recent days, including vowing to do “everything in my power as president” to stop political violence.
+Trump did strike some conciliatory notes in recent days, including vowing to do “everything in my power as president” to stop political violence.
 He condemned the synagogue shooting as an “evil anti-Semitic attack” and called it “an assault on all of us.”

 But with just over a week before elections that will determine the control of Congress, Trump has also expressed frustration that outside events are distracting from what he sees as rising GOP momentum.
 In a tweet last week, he put the word “bomb” in quotation marks and said the media was “not talking politics.”